tesserato/CodeWeaver/codebase.md

 	var includedPaths []string
 	var excludedPaths []string

 err := filepath.WalkDir(cb.rootAbsPath, func(currentWalkPath string, d fs.DirEntry, err error) error {
 		if err != nil {
+			// If WalkDir encounters an error accessing a path (like permission denied or root not existing),
-			// Report error and attempt to continue if possible, unless it's critical. cb.logger.Printf("%sWarning: Error accessing %s: %v%s\n", colorRed, currentWalkPath, err, colorReset) if d != nil && d.IsDir() { // If it's a directory error, might not be skippable return filepath.SkipDir // Try to skip this problematic directory }
+			// report it and return the error to stop the walk unless it's skippable. cb.logger.Printf("%sWarning: Error accessing %s: %v%s\n", colorRed, currentWalkPath, err, colorReset)
-			return nil // Skip this problematic file entry
+			// Allow skipping directories if the error is related to reading its contents,
+			// but critical errors (like the starting path itself not existing) should halt.
+			// Returning the error is generally safer. return err
 		}

 		pathRelToInput, relErr := filepath.Rel(cb.rootAbsPath, currentWalkPath)